gwenknight/gwenknight.github.io/_pages/research.md

 ### *Selected publications*
+[Importance of hospital SARS-CoV-2 spread](https://www.nature.com/articles/s41586-023-06634-z): We explored the data on the burden and then modelled the importance of nosocomial spread of SARS-CoV-2 in England.

 [Settings of transmission](https://wellcomeopenresearch.org/articles/5-83/v2): We set up a peer supported database of clusters of SARS-CoV-2 infections linked to transmission in specific settings.

 [Contribution of hospitals to SARS-CoV-2 spread in England in the first half of 2020](https://bmcinfectdis.biomedcentral.com/articles/10.1186/s12879-022-07490-4): We found that approximately a fifth of those with identified COVID-19 in hospitals were likely infected in hospital but that hospitals contritbuted little to the wider epidemic.